Talitha Bateman: Career

 Bateman's first screen appearance was on television, in a small role during a 2013 episode of the ABC sitcom The Middle.
 She appeared in the pilot episodes of Maker Shack Agency and Mamma Dallas, neither of which went to series.
 In 2015, Bateman appeared in three episodes of The CW's comedy-drama series Hart of Dixie, playing the recurring role of Scarlett Kincaid during the fourth season.

 On film, Bateman played Kayla in the science fiction horror film The Hive, which premiered at Fantastic Fest in September 2014.
 She played Teacup in the science fiction film The 5th Wave and Nicole in the comedy film Nine Lives, both of which were released in 2016.

 Bateman played the lead character of Heidi DeMuth in the independent drama film So B. It, which was produced in 2015 and was picked up for release in 2017.
-Also that year, she played the title role of Janice / Annabelle Higgins in the supernatural horror prequel film Annabelle: Creation and as Hannah Lawson in the science fiction disaster film Geostorm.
+Also that year, she played the title role of Janice / Annabelle Higgins in the supernatural horror prequel film Annabelle: Creation and Hannah Lawson in the science fiction disaster film Geostorm.